openSUSE/news-o-o/_posts/2013-11-19-opensuse-13-1-ready-for-action.markdown

-<blockquote>â€œWe're proud of this release and of all those who worked on it.
+<blockquote>“We're proud of this release and of all those who worked on it.
 With a steady increase in contributors there was a lot of hard work put in by so many people from around the globe.
-Without all these contributors, initiatives like support for ARM would not be possible and we're very thankful for their input.â€</blockquote>
+Without all these contributors, initiatives like support for ARM would not be possible and we're very thankful for their input.”</blockquote>

-_â€“ said openSUSE Board member Andrew Wafaa_.
+_– said openSUSE Board member Andrew Wafaa_.
 <!-- more -->